Looking Beyond Globe Control Valves

 Inherent and Installed Characteristics

 There are certainly advantages that globe valves have over rotary valves in certain applications.
 For example, a globe valve has interchangeable trim, which offers two potential benefits.
 First, different size trims can allow a process to be built for an initially smaller capacity and then replaced with larger trim as capacity needs increase.
 Or, if a mistake was made during the original design, a different trim size can be installed to correct the mistake without having to replace the entire valve.
-The second benefit is to allow an operator to choose between an equal percent or a linear inherent characteristic.
-This linear trim option can be an advantage for high pressure drop applications.
+The second benefit is it allows an operator to choose between an equal percent or a linear inherent characteristic.
+This linear trim option can be an advantage for high-pressure drop applications.

 However, the vast majority of control valve applications require an equal percent characteristic, which happens to be the inherent characteristic of most rotary valves.
 This fact makes them often the most appropriate choice for the bulk of control applications.